-Six years ago, I arrived a few minutes late at S&L Restaurant (2915 S Combee Road) when I stayed in Lakeland, Florida.
-At the time, I didn’t realize that S&L Restaurant is a breakfast and lunch only spot.
+Six years ago, I arrived a few minutes late at S&L Restaurant (2915 S Combee Road, Eaton Park) when I stayed in Lakeland, Florida.
+At the time, I didn’t realize that S&L Restaurant is a breakfast and lunch-only spot.

 I strolled right in and took the table nearest to the door.
 It was about time I ate an S&L burger.

 Before I even ordered, I asked about the history of the name.
 The letters S&L come from its original owners, Skip and Lorraine.
 So now I can order my meal in peace since that mystery is no more.

 I ordered a Cheeseburger Special, which means my burger comes with fries.
 While I’m making some small talk with the two tables close to me, my beautiful baby arrives; no, I’m not talking about my wife.
 I was solo on this adventure.

 A good-sized portion of crispy crinkle-cut fries comes on the same platter.
 The slab of beef made my mouth water when it arrived.
 However, the cheese needed melting.

-Non-melted cheese doesn’t bother me since I’ve been known to enjoy a sandwich with cold cheese slices on untoasted white bread.
+Non-melted cheese doesn’t bother me since I enjoy a sandwich with cold cheese slices on untoasted white bread.
 That’s been my go-to snack sandwich since I would sneak them when my grandmother was taking a shower.

 The bread was a simple white squishy burger bun that did not have any structural integrity issues due to the size of the patty.

 I ate my food using Burger Beast’s on-the-road burger eating routine.
-You start with a bite of the burger, then a couple of chews followed by a fry covered in ketchup—finally a slurp of your ice-cold soft drink to safely wash everything down.
+You start with a bite of the burger, then a couple of chews followed by a fry covered in ketchup—finally a slurp of your ice-cold soft drink to safely wash everything down safely.

 I sized up the menu for my next visit, where the victim will be the Patty Melt.
 I can’t wait!